 The Vital Importance of Strategic Consulting

 Those who fail to plan, plan to fail.
 There’s no doubt that this statement rings true in the event space almost daily.
 Sure, this axiom is a bit tired, but it’s still as true as ever.
 Without some strategic consulting between the major players at your upcoming event, you’re risking some kind of failure or last-minute change.
-Don’t wait until the couple of weeks prior to the event.
+Don’t wait until a couple of weeks prior to the event.
 As soon as you bring various teams on board for the event, hold a strategic planning meeting to ensure all those teams understand the event and what each team’s role will be.

 At this stage, you’ll be at the start of your event planning.
 This is where you pursue up-front alignment.